Au How Cheong

-Dato' Au How Cheong is a Malaysian politician came from Gerakan.
+Au How Cheong is a Malaysian politician came from Gerakan.

 He was elected as a Member of Parliament for three consecutive terms in the Teluk Intan area, which was originally known as Teluk Anson.
 In the third term, he was appointed as a Parliamentary Secretary of Ministry of Energy, Telecom and Post.

 In 1986, he contested as a Member of the Perak State Legislative Assembly.
 After winning the Sepetang seat, he was appointed as a Member of the Perak State Legislative Assembly, who was given the task of looking after the portfolio of Local Government, Consumer Affairs and Environment.
 He retired from politics in 1995.